-Relationship concerns can become relationship obsessions, inflated, and disproportionately distressing for the person -- what might be thought of as a minor hitch can transform into obsessive thoughts and compulsive behaviors about the issue.
-Additionally, people experiencing ROCD might believe unrealistic things about the “ideal” relationship looks like that ongoing romantic relationship shouldn’t change over time or that ongoing romantic relationship should always be worry-free and completely passionate.
+Relationship concerns can become relationship obsessions, inflated, and disproportionately distressing for the person.
+What might be considered a minor hitch can transform into obsessive thoughts and compulsive behaviors about the issue.
+Additionally, people experiencing ROCD might believe unrealistic things about what the “ideal” relationship looks like, that ongoing romantic relationships shouldn’t change over time, or that ongoing romantic relationships should always be worry-free and completely passionate.

 People with ROCD might feel undue worry about their partner’s compatibility with them, too, or worry persistently about the rightness of the relationship.
-Despite having been together for a long time and without any particular inciting incident, a person experiencing ROCDmight fear that their partner is not “the one” and cannot think about much else outside of their romantic relationships.
+Despite being together for a long time without any particular inciting incident, a person experiencing ROCD might fear their partner is not “the one” and cannot think about much else outside their romantic relationships.

-Repetitive thoughts and compulsive behaviors can lead to a string of negative circumstances in the other areas of the person’s life that can make the condition feel even worse.
+Repetitive thoughts and compulsive behaviors can lead to adverse circumstances in other areas of the person’s life that can make the condition feel even worse.
 Non-OCD partners in an ROCD relationship experience related symptoms themselves sometimes, too, as they might feel uncertain about their self-worth and value (both inside and outside the relationship).

 Relationship Obsessive-Compulsive Disorder Therapy Types

-Now that you know what ROCD symptoms look like, we'll move on to treating the symptoms and reducing the negative effects on your life.
-Below are three therapy types that today's board-certified and licensed therapists are using to treat this new DSM-5 diagnosis.
+Now that you know what ROCD symptoms look like, we'll move on to treating the symptoms and reducing the adverse effects on your life.
+Below are three therapy types that today's board-certified and licensed therapists use to treat this new DSM-5 diagnosis.

 Cognitive-Behavioral Therapy (CBT)